pranjul0812/Selenium_Framework/README.md

 # Selenium_Framework
+Use Chrome Version >= 80.0.3987.163
-Disclaimer: the test site has now added capcha while login so the scripts can no longer give the desired result. to run the commands successfully you need to do below changes after cloning the project. rename the project/folder name as "automation_framework_prac" instead of "Selenium_Frameowrk" install pytest, pytest-html, ddt change the chromedriver/iedriver path in the base/webdriverfactory.py
+Disclaimer: for version below 80 (such as version 73.0.3683.75) >> the test site shows capcha while login so the scripts can no longer give the desired result.
+To run the scripts successfully you need to do below changes after cloning the project.
+Steps after Cloning the project in local PC:- rename the project/folder name as "automation_framework_prac" instead of "Selenium_Frameowrk" install pytest, pytest-html, ddt change the chromedriver/iedriver path in the base/webdriverfactory.py